bertramdev/grails-asset-pipeline/README.md

 =====================
 The Grails `asset-pipeline` is a plugin used for managing/processing static assets.
 These include processing, and minification of both css, and javascript files.
 It is also capable of being extended to compile custom static assets, such as coffeescript.

-Asset Pipeline is intended to replace the defacto grails equivalent (`resources-plugin`) with a more efficient, developer friendly architecture.
+Asset Pipeline is intended to replace the defacto grails equivalent (`resources-plugin`) with a more efficient, developer friendly architecture (similar to rails asset-pipeline).
 The asset-pipeline levereges the latest in minification (UglifyJS) to reduce your asset sizes as much as possible.
 A few differences between the resources plugin and asset-pipeline include:

 * On the fly processing - No more waiting for your assets to reload after making a change
 * Compiled assets on war creation - No more hanging up application boot times while processing files.
 * Reduced Dependence - The plugin has compression, minification, and cache-digests built in.
+* Easy Debugging - Makes for easy debugging by keeping files seperate in development mode.
 * Simpler manifests and taglibs - Read on for more information.